Skip to content ↓

 Music

-Miss Doherty is responsible for Music.
+Curriculum Leaders are responsible for Music.
 This means ensuring there is an ambitious curriculum set, supporting teachers to implement it through high-quality lessons and checking that everything is helping children to know more, remember more and do more.

 If you would like more information in addition to that published on this page, please email: